 Oh, and remember to close the door as quickly as possible to avoid excess heat loss.

 Keep the Environment Peaceful

 A sauna is a place where people come to relax.
-It is meant to be a place where people unwind and feel less stressed.
-So, make sure you don’t disturb them while they’re relaxing or make a lot of noise when you’re sitting in a sauna.
+It is a place where people unwind and let stresses go.
+So, don’t disturb others while they’re relaxing, and don’t make a lot of noise when you’re sitting in a sauna.

 Operating Temperatures of Common Cell Phones

 Let’s look at the recommended operating temperatures of a few common cell phones.

 iPhones have a recommended maximum usage temperature of 85’F and a maximum operating temperature of 113’F. This means that if the phone shouldn’t get above 85′ F while you’re using it, and it shouldn’t get above 113’F while on, but not in use.
 There is a temperature warning system that will alert you if you get over that temperature.

 Can you bring your iPhone in an infrared sauna?
 Even those are a bit too high temp for your phone.

 The Galaxy phones are a little more high-temperature friendly.
 The battery stops charging at 113′ F, and the phone will emergency shut off at 185’F. This is nearly the temperature of many saunas.

 But you don’t want your phone to emergency shut down.